- Search for a Leaflet

-Tablets and capsules should be swallowed with a glass of water, milk or juice.
-Your child should not chew the tablet.
+Tablets and capsules should be swallowed with a glass of water or juice.
+Your child should not chew the tablets or capsules .

 Liquid medicine: Shake the bottle well and measure out the right amount using a medicine spoon or oral syringe.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.

 The medicine will start working straight away and your child should start to get better after taking the medicine for 2 days.
 It is important that they take the whole course of medicine that has been prescribed.
 Do not stop early.

 What if my child is sick (vomits)?

 - If your child is sick less than 30 minutes after having a dose of azithromycin, give them the same dose again.

 - If your child is sick more than 30 minutes after having a dose of azithromycin, you do not need to give them another dose.
 Wait until the next normal dose.

 If your child is sick again, seek advice from your family doctor, pharmacist or hospital.

 What if I forget to give it?